digital-culture-seminar/kfresi1-poetry-generator/README.md

  The intent is that these will words will combine to create a feeling and environment of the natural world.

+# Steps to Poem Construction
+1. String format with list of nouns, verbs, adverbs and adjectives
+2. Random chance with three paths and two possible outcomes
+3. Markovify
+4. Final string format for a conclusion

 # Poem

  _Version One_